conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 ## Known Limitations

-There are a number of known limitations regarding the current beta experience.
+There are several known limitations regarding the current beta experience.

 Those are: